Clear skies, sunshine and lush scenery can lure Quad City walkers and runners outside for spectacular views.

 Dr. Shay referred Rebecca to ORA Physical Therapist, Meghan Buchanan, who is specially trained in the technique of dry needling.

+Meghan explains that dry needling, while similar to acupuncture, has different training requirements, because its origins are in Western medicine.
+She also uses smaller, thicker needles inserted into specific muscular areas to loosen the tissue for localized pain relief.
 The dry needling procedure begins when Meghan inserts the needles into Rebecca’s calf in order to break up adhesions and restore motion and flexibility.

 “In Rebecca’s case, I insert the dry needles into where her Achilles tendon is connected to the calf muscle.
 There, where the muscle is really tight, I can stimulate more blood flow, which helps relax the muscle and improves her mobility for both her muscle and her Achilles.”